Characterizing the Post-Red Supergiant binary system AFGL 4106 and its complex nebula with SPHERE/VLT: Analysis

 It is worth noting that that GSP-Spec has analysed a Gaia/RVS spectrum that is actually a combined spectrum of the unresolved binary system, which may slightly affect the atmospheric parameter determination.
 Moreover, as AFGL 4106 is likely variable, the derived extinction is estimated from an average spectrum obtained over the $\sim$2.5 years of Gaia/DR3 observations.
 Using our adopted stellar temperature (\( T_\mathrm{eff} = 6723 \) K, see \sref{sec:Star_prop}), the expected intrinsic colour becomes \((\BP - \RP)_\mathrm{0} \simeq 0.5\) mag, leading to a slightly higher reddening, \( E(\BP - \RP) \approx 1.95 \).
 This difference remains small and does not significantly affect the other derived parameters, such as luminosity, but should be mentioned.

 To facilitate comparison with the extinction from \bluecite{Molster1999}, we converted \( E(\BP - \RP) \) to \( E(B - V) \) using the extinction coefficients \( A(\BP)/A(\V) \) and \( A(\RP)/A(\V) \) from the ESA/Gaia photometric system documentation \bluecitep{Riello2021}.
-Therefore, we have:
+Therefore, we have

 Adopting the standard value of $R_V = 3.1$ for the Milky Way interstellar medium, the total extinction reported by Gaia corresponds to $E(\mathrm{B}-\V) = 1.30 \pm 0.01$ mag.
 This value is consistent with that reported by \bluecite{Molster1999}, considering that they found an extinction due to the circumstellar material of $E(\mathrm{B}-\V) = 0.22 \pm 0.05$ mag.
-This leads to a total extinction in agreement with the one used by \bluecite{Molster1999}, and in the following analysis, we adopt the same interstellar reddening: E(B-V) = 1.07 mag.
+This leads to a total extinction in agreement with the one used by \bluecite{Molster1999}.
+In the following analysis, we adopt the same interstellar reddening: E(B-V) = 1.07 mag.
+The measurements of the photometry are presented in Tab.~\ref{tab:photo} and plotted in Fig. \ref{fig:photo}.